System Design Space

 Sharding — Horizontal database scaling

-Author's resume
+Author's takeaways

 • Keep web tier stateless